snrnats/doc-centre/docfx_project/pro/api/includes/_create_consignments.md

 ```
 </div>

-A newly created consignment will have a status `{consignmentState}` of "Unallocated".
+A newly created consignment has a `{consignmentState}` of "Unallocated".